javalin/website/_posts/tutorials/community/2021-07-11-using-javalin-as-http-simulator.md

 Another benefit of this approach is that we hide some low-level details like startup of the fake server and its base URL and port.
 We focus our test on what really matters.

-ℹ️ This approach in inspired in `javalin-testtools` which will be available in Javalin 4.
+ℹ️ This approach in inspired by [javalin-testtools](https://github.com/tipsy/javalin/tree/master/javalin-testtools), which will be available in Javalin 4.

 ## Alternative approaches